 The incidence of financial abuse are rising fast.
 As nursing home abuse lawyers, we commonly recommend appointing a financial power of attorney for a loved one who is in an assisted living facility or nursing home.
 It can be a family member or close family friend.
 They will notified before any changes can be made to a loved one’s bank accounts, which can prevent a criminal from attempting to use ATM machines or withdraw money from other sources.
 This can also serve as a deterrent to a criminal looking to steal your loved one’s identity.
 Typically, patients in Palm Harbor nursing homes receive Medicare and or Medicaid, so their financial assets are limited anyway, but a power of attorney can provide additional protection and work as an early warning solution.

 Family members should also come together to be sure there are no vulnerabilities in a loved one’s routines.
 Sadly, many nursing home residents have family members that never visit.
 That means the patients may be more vulnerable to abuse.
 Strong family ties can discourage a predator.
 Also, work to build a relationship with the nursing home staff and encourage open communication.
 Keep in mind, though, there are very specific HIPAA laws in place, so don’t be alarmed if the nursing staff refuses to discuss the medical dynamics with you.
 They are limited by federal law in what they can and cannot reveal.
-Contact a Palm Harbor nursing home abuse lawyer to learn more about securing a power of attorney that will allow the medical staff to discuss your loved one’s health.
+Contact a Palm Harbor slip and fall lawyer to learn more about securing a power of attorney that will allow the medical staff to discuss your loved one’s health.

 Why Are the Elderly Abused?